security8888/Cybersecurity-Playbook-/Linux/Commands/Info-on-commands.md

 The double pipe || is a logical "or".
 Depending on the result of the first command, the second command will either run or be skipped.

+Variables	show the current position in the file and the file’s size.
+So remember this: to assign to a variable, just use the name of the variable.
+To access the contents of the variable, prefix it with a dollar sign

+Conditionals
+Now that you can look at and set variables, it is time to make your script do different functions based on tests, called branching.
+The if statement is the basic operator to implement branching.

+Loops
+Loops allow code to be executed repeatedly. for loops are used when you have a finite collection over which you want to iterate, such as a list of files, or a list of server names: for loops are used when you have a finite collection over which you want to iterate, such as a list of files, or a list of server names: